 Should I Overseed Before or After Top Dressing?

-There are several reasons why you need to overseed your lawn after top dressing.
+You need to overseed your lawn after top dressing for several reasons.
 Most importantly, you may bury the seeds too deep if you overseed before the top dressing.
 Secondly, it allows the grass seeds to get into contact with moist soil.

 Overseeding after topdressing is essential for achieving a new look for your lawn.
 However, putting down the grass seed without top dressing with compost, sand, or fertilizer can result in thinning.
 But should you overseed before or after top-dressing your lawn?